Tuesday, 13 May 2025

 The New Declaration of Independence: From Trump

-The blame for the current mess in the US and much of the world lies at one man's door, and he lives at the White House and Mar a Lago The original Declaration of Independence, in the part few read today, listed a long series "repeated injuries and usurpations" designed to establish "an absolute Tyranny over these States.
+The original Declaration of Independence, in the part few read today, listed a long series "repeated injuries and usurpations" designed to establish "an absolute Tyranny over these States.
 To prove this, let Facts be submitted to a candid world."

 He has made enemies of all traditional allies and friends.